spectrocloud/librarium/content/docs/12.5-vertex/02-install-palette-vertex/20-install-on-kubernetes/10-install.md

 4. Install the Helm Chart using the following command.
-Replace the path in the command to match your local path of the Palette VerteX Helm Chart.
+Replace the path in the command to match your local path to the Palette VerteX Helm Chart.

     <br />